ToddE/website-toddemerson.com/content/The Outsider/BeyondEDI.md

 # disableComments: false
 ---

-## An Outsider View: EDI
+# An Outsider View: EDI
 After leaving Amazon, I joined a company that created and sold product primarily through retailers like Walmart, Macy's, and Kohls.
 As an [Outsider](/the-outsider/#the-outsider) to this industry, I had a lot to learn about the business.

 My responsibilities included overseeing the development of our more technical products (smartwatches, ear buds and other connected devices) as well as managing all of the company's technology needs.
-We experienced 10x growth, expanding our product offerings significantly and achieving substantial annual revenue.
+In a short amount of time, we experienced 10x growth, expanding our product offerings significantly and achieving hundreds of millions of dollars in annual revenue.
 This growth and our increasing retail customer base presented considerable operational and logistical challenges, leading us to outgrow our ERP system and implement [Infor](https://www.infor.com/).

 This was my first direct experience with Electronic Data Interchange (EDI)](https://en.wikipedia.org/wiki/Electronic_data_interchange).
 Over the years, I’d observed the complexities of EDI integration.
 We chose a tool to standardize EDI messages into a more "digestible" JSON format, which helped with the new ERP.
 However, accurately mapping partner EDI and handling exceptions remained a challenge.